en

 Chita Cotton 478 is based in the old Nakashichi Momen Factory, the first cotton factory in Chita.

-The history of this shop dates back to a cotton fabric wholesaler called Hiroshi Takeuchi during the 1950s.
+The history of this shop dates back to a cotton fabric wholesaler named Hiroshi Takeuchi during the 1950’s.
 As a fabric wholesaler, he gained not only knowledge and experience about fabrics, but also about dyeing techniques through relationships with local fabric dyers of the area.

-Nowadays, Chita Cotton 478 creates new cotton products with a combination of high-quality Chita Cotton fabrics, local dyeing techniques, and a touch of modern Japanese design.
+Nowadays, Chita Cotton 478 creates new cotton products with a combination of high-quality Chita Cotton fabric, local dyeing techniques, and a touch of modern Japanese design.

 Chita Cotton 478 (知多木綿アンテナショップ)